 I’ve been aware of Redber Coffee Roasters, which was set up in 2012 (the same year as the Coffee Spot), for quite a while now.
 Located on an industrial estate in Merrow, just south of the train line from Guildford to London via Effingham Junction, the roastery is around an hour’s walk from my house.
 Unfortunately, it’s not the easiest place for me to get to, particularly without a car, nor is it really on my way to anywhere.
 However, when I learnt last week that Redber was opening an on-site coffee shop, I decided it was about time I paid a visit.
 It also helped that I had access to a car on Friday…

 I visited The Old Roastery Coffee Shop at the end of its first week of trading.
 There’s a standard espresso-based menu using the Café Français blend, plus tea and hot chocolate, although for now it’s takeaway cups only (that said, the staff are happy if you bring your own).
-While the indoor seating is off-limits until the next round of COVID-19 restrictions are eased (hopefully in May), you are welcome to sit outside where there is a good selection of tables and chairs.
+While the indoor seating is off-limits until the next round of COVID-19 restrictions are eased (in mid-May), you are welcome to sit outside where there is a good selection of tables and chairs.

 You can read more of my thoughts after the gallery.